Designing a Legacy with Francis Sultana

-We are delivering the highlights from this interview and providing an insight into the inspiring life, London home and remarkable work of Francis Sultana.
+Maltese-born, world-class designer Francis Sultana, based in London.We are delivering the highlights from this interview and providing an insight into the inspiring life, London home and remarkable work of Francis Sultana.

+What were his first design influences?
 Soon after arriving in London, Sultana started working for David Gill at the gallery he had opened in 1987, selling mostly 1920s and 1930s articles, however a ‘seminal’ moment in Sultana’s life, as he describes it, is when he saw photographs of Le Corbusier created for the art collector Charles de Beistegui on the Champs-Élysées.

-“I think chairs are pivotal historical pieces,” says Sultana.
+The movie room in Charles de Beistegui's apartment, featuring Emilio Terry's chair (left).“I think chairs are pivotal historical pieces,” says Sultana.
 “There are only three 20th century chairs I would wish to have: Eileen Gray’s Dragon Chair, Emilio Terry’s chair from the Beistegui apartment which I am lucky enough to own and Shiro Kuramata’s Miss Blanche chair, which I also have.
 It brings me great pleasure every day when I look at that chair.”

+About his approach towards working with clients on their homes Most of Sultana’s clients are avid collectors of contemporary art pieces, therefore he understands what they are collecting and the art they have.
+They are intrigued and fascinated by this art and want to know more.
 “Every home I design is not about me, but about the people who live there.
 You have to embrace the character of a person, and when you walk into a home you have to feel you are in the home of that person,” says Sultana.

 On the combination of Sultana’s work with his client’s collections “It is beautifully crafted and is tailored like a good suit: it pulls a room together.”
 Sultana’s work is made of high-quality, enduring materials such as bronze.
 His furniture works well and acts as a foil for both vintage furniture and contemporary design without overpowering them.

+What lies ahead of Francis Sultana?
 “I am designing the restaurant for the Pavilion of Art and Design (PAD) in London this October.
 It is a piece of theatre for the five days during the fair, and somewhere a lot of people will visit and enjoy.
 I am also designing my first yacht interior for Royal Huisman company that needs to be all about weight distribution and weightlessness - my furniture uses a lot of bronze, so they do not really go together!
 Now I have to work on creating the look without the weight.
 I like challenges like that.”

 For more information, kindly direct your request to email@example.com